 ‘How many are there?
 Must be at least a dozen…’

-Granny has found something, and she’s calling Iorghu .
 ‘You should come back here, I’ve found something interesting.’

-‘Oh… But I’ve found another door and I think you should be here when I open it!’
+Your vampire theory, Granny thinks.
+But instead she says out loud, ‘Oh… But I’ve found another door and I think you should be here when I open it!’

 ‘Let me and Claudiu go first, we don’t know what to expect.’

 Granny impatiently follows them through the door.
-Oh-My-God!
+‘Oh.
+My.
+God!’

-Part I – End of Chapter 41
+Part I – End of Chapter 42